-- Prepare leaders to implement and evaluate evidenced based practice. - Create an environment that enhances the use of translational research to solve practice problems and improve health outcomes. - Ensure excellence in the dissemination of findings from evidence-based practice at the national and international levels.
+- Create an environment that enhances the use of translational research to solve practice problems and improve health outcomes. - Ensure excellence in the dissemination of findings from evidence-based practice at the national and international levels.

 Major Research Areas

 Research opportunities include: Quality of Life/ End of Life; Heart Disease and Treatment, Women, Children, Families and Communities; Health and Services Research, Interdisciplinary Mental Health, and Patient Safety.